-Bulgaria’s 2014 Budget bill envisions a three-per cent deficit and economic growth is estimated at a conservative 0.8 per cent, as well as debt ceiling increase to 24.5 billion leva.
-It includes a minor pensions increase of 1.9 per cent next year, and will raise the minimum salary from 340 leva to 380 leva.
+Bulgaria’s 2016 Budget bill envisions a two-per cent deficit and economic growth is estimated at 2.1 per cent, as well as a debt ceiling increase to 26.6 billion leva.

 (Bulgaria’s Parliament building.
 Photo: Clive Leviev-Sawyer)